conradwt/rails-setup-guide-for-windows/README.md

     [Adding a new SSH key to your GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)

-20. in the Terminal.app, testing your SSH connection
+20. In Ubuntu, testing your SSH connection

     [Testing your SSH connection](https://help.github.com/en/articles/testing-your-ssh-connection)